andrii-zapukhlyi/crypto_market_sentiment/README.md

 The LSTM and GRU models achieved slightly lower performance.

 ## Conclusion
-The project successfully analyzed cryptocurrency market sentiment using NLP, with deep learning models outperforming traditional approaches.
-The CNN model achieved the best results, with a ROC AUC score of 0.98 and an F1-score of 0.95.
-While some misclassifications occurred, the overall accuracy was high, demonstrating the model's effectiveness in providing sentiment-based insights for trading decisions.
+The project demonstrates how NLP techniques can be applied to analyze cryptocurrency market sentiment by processing and extracting insights from news articles.
+By leveraging both classic machine learning models and deep learning architectures for sentiment classification, the project provides sentiment-based insights that can support traders and investors in optimizing their decision-making strategies.